-Our board of directors currently consists of seven directors and is divided into three classes, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and our amended and restated bylaws.
-There are two directors in Class II whose term of office expires in 2021, Kevin Young and David Lamond.
-One of these directors, Mr. Lamond, will stand for election at the Annual Meeting, while Mr. Young is not standing for re-election.
-At the recommendation of our nominating and corporate governance committee, our board of directors nominated each of Stephen Dominy and David Lamond for election at the Annual Meeting as a Class II director for a three-year term expiring at our 2024 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+Our board of directors currently consists of six directors and is divided into three classes, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and our amended and restated bylaws.
+There are two directors in Class III whose term of office expires in 2022, Christopher Lowe and Christopher J. Senner.
+Mr. Lowe was elected as director upon his appointment as interim Chief Executive Officer on February 2, 2022.
+Both of these directors will stand for election at the Annual Meeting.
+At the recommendation of our nominating and corporate governance committee, our board of directors nominated each of Christopher Lowe and Christopher J. Senner for election at the Annual Meeting as a Class III director for a three-year term expiring at our 2025 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal